ReFlow-TTS: A Rectified Flow Model for High-fidelity Text-to-Speech: Experiments

 Table \ref{t2} shows the evaluation results of TTS models using one sampling step.
 For audio quality, our ReFlow-TTS using one sampling step achieves competitive results without relying on a pre-trained Teacher model compared with the existing SOTA one-step diffusion model, CoMoSpeech.
 Additionally, our ReFlow-TTS (1step) achieves lower RTF compared to CoMoSpeech.
 The detailed visualization results are demonstrated in Figure \ref{fig:exp_1step}.

 We also conduct experiments for 2-ReFlow-TTS.
 The results are shown in Table \ref{t3}.
 It can be seen that under the premise of achieving similar results compared to ReFlow-TTS, the 2-ReFlow-TTS can get lower inference speed using Euler ODE solver for 1 step or 50 steps and RK45 ODE solver.
 This also demonstrates that the recursive rectified flow is more straight and easier to simulate numerically.
 The visualization results are demonstrated in Figure \ref{fig:reflow_12th}.
+Through the exploration of Reflow-TTS and 2-Reflow-TTS processes, we demonstrate the robustness of our proposed conditional rectified flow model.
+Training only the Reflow-TTS model yields high-fidelity samples, eliminating the necessity for training a second rectified flow model.